 Shelby Co.
 Health Dept. reports 66 new COVID-19 cases

 MEMPHIS, Tenn.
-(WMC) - The Shelby County Health Department reported 66 new cases across the county Sunday morning with no additional deaths.
+(WMC) - The Shelby County Health Department reported 97 new cases across the county Monday morning with one additional death.

-Daily case reports have decreased in recent weeks with the health department reporting over 50 consecutive days with less than 100 new cases.
+Daily case reports have dropped within the last two months with the health department reporting over 50 consecutive days with less than 100 new cases.
 Shelby County is working towards its new goal of 100 days under 100 new cases.

 The health department reported an increase in the latest test positivity rate update.
 The most recent data for the week ending June 26 shows a 3 percent test positivity rate -- up from 2.5 percent a week earlier and the previous week at 2.7 percent.
 It peaked at 17.9 percent in the first few days of the year.